zilbers/Challenge-Calculator/README.md

 # important!

-In order to make the tests run properly, you need to name your buttons according to the following requirements:
+In order to make the tests run properly, do not change the id's of the components:

-Button Classnames Id

-0-9 "button number" "digit\_{the number}" for Exmp: "digit_1".
-dot(.) "button number" //change here
-/ "button" "op_divide"

-"-" "button" "op_plus"

-"\*" "button" "op_minus"

-"-" "button" "op_multi"
-"%" "button" "op_mudulo"
-"AC" "button AC" "op_AC"
-"=" "button number" "equal"

 Result should look something like this: